doctest/doctest/doc/markdown/configuration.md

 Checkout the [**example**](../../examples/dll_and_executable/) - it shows how to have the test runner implemented in a dll (and there are even tests in a plugin which is dynamically loaded).

+This should be defined globally in binaries that import the symbols.

-This should be defined globally.
+This should be defined only in the source file where the library is implemented for binaries that export the test runner.

 ### **```DOCTEST_CONFIG_NO_SHORT_MACRO_NAMES```**